 Connected: Unchecked

 It is generally recommended to name the source and destination elements the same, and configure them as the same data type, to simplify troubleshooting.
-As the Default .Data array accommodates up to 20 DINTS (or 20*32 BOOLs) and 20 REALs there should be sufficient storage for a single .Data array in a PLC to hold all the necessary data to be read by other PLCs.
+As the Default .Data array accommodates up to 20 DINTS (or 20*32 BOOLs) and 20 REALs there should be enough storage for a single .Data array in a PLC to hold all the necessary data to be read by other PLCs.
 If additional addresses are needed a second .Data block can be created.

 HMI Integration

-There are no specific HMI programming requirements for this UDDT.
+There are no specific HMI programming requirements for this UDT.